 Open an Axos Account Now

-USAA’s focus on service members and their families is a major selling point for most of their clients, so it’s disheartening to know that they don’t offer business products to complement their personal banking accounts.
+USAA’s focus on service members and their families is a major selling point for most of their clients, so it may be disappointing to learn that they don’t offer business products to complement their personal banking accounts.

 Even though USAA business checking isn’t available, other banks and credit unions for military members do offer business accounts.
 Each option could be a great place for current and former military members (and their families, when applicable) to build a banking relationship.

-In particular, the SBA (US Small Business Association) touts military credit unions for being excellent partners for service members who are starting their own businesses—not just for the competitive checking and savings products they offer, but for their lending and credit card offers as well.
-(As a reminder, here’s a breakdown of the world of credit unions for small business banking, and how they differ from conventional banks).
+In particular, the SBA (Small Business Association) touts military credit unions for being excellent partners for service members who are starting their own businesses—not just for the competitive checking and savings products they offer, but for their lending and credit card offers as well.
+(As a reminder, here’s a breakdown of the world of credit unions for small business banking, and how credit unions differ from conventional banks).